-- Take off the funnel and replace it with the cap full of stabilizing fluid.
+Take off the funnel and replace it with the cap full of stabilizing fluid.

-- Tighten the cap to release the stabilizing fluid into the spit sample.
+Tighten the cap to release the stabilizing fluid into the spit sample.

 Shake the tube for at least 5 seconds – this is to make sure the sample mixes with the stabilizing fluid well

 Ancestry will email you updates as your sample is processed:

-Ancestry has publicly stated that they won’t cooperate with law enforcement requests unless receiving legal or extreme pressure.
+AncestryDNA has publicly stated that they won’t cooperate with law enforcement requests unless legally required to.
 However, they did collaborate with law enforcement in 2017 on the murder of Jane Britton, a cold-case from 1969.

 Ancestry.com has its privacy philosophy posted to its site.

-Finally, while it is by no means a final judgment on the company, Ancestry won a 2019 German Big Brother Award.
-These are the kind of awards that companies try to avoid, recognizing “the government and private sector organizations...which have done the most to threaten personal privacy.”
+While it is by no means a final judgment on the company, AncestryDNA won a 2019 German Big Brother Award.
+This is the kind of award that companies try to avoid, as it recognizes “...government and private sector organizations...which have done the most to threaten personal privacy.”

-While the ethical concerns of DNA testing at-home involve all companies that provide the service, Ancestry was particularly noted “for exploiting an interest in genealogy to entice people into submitting saliva samples...to pile up a treasure trove of genome data for commercial research, because that is their actual business model.”
+While all at-home DNA testing companies face similar ethical concerns, AncestryDNA was particularly noted, “for exploiting an interest in genealogy to entice people into submitting saliva samples...to pile up a treasure trove of genome data for commercial research, because that is their actual business model.”

-LivingDNA and MyHeritage both will give similar ancestry information.
-On the other hand, 23andMe differentiates itself by being FDA approved and giving you health information, though Ancestry gives you some health info as well now.
+LivingDNA and MyHeritage both don’t give nearly as much ancestry information.
+On the other hand, 23andMe differentiates itself by being FDA approved and giving you health information as well (but, to be fair, AncestryDNA gives you some health info now in their health test).

-Behind the scenes, Ancestry uses its advanced microarray technology to assess thousands of your DNA markers and genes.
-They highlight, organize, and map them for you to quickly reference.
+Behind the scenes, AncestryDNA uses its advanced autosomal test and microarray technology to analyze thousands of DNA markers and genes.
+They highlight, organize, and map them for you to quickly reference in your test results.

-Ancestry sends you an email with your reports:
+Ancestry.com sends you an email with your reports: